bs-community/blessing-skin-manual/man/en/setup.md

 ### Apache

 Make sure that the root of your web server must point to the `public` directory of the whole application.
 Also, `mod_rewrite` must be enabled.
 Also don't forget to open your Apache configuration file and check the value of `AllowOverride`.
-If it's `None`, please change it to `FileInfo`.
+If it's `None`, please change it to `All`.

 `.htaccess` is bundled with Blessing Skin, so you don't need to configure rewrite rules.